Tag Archives: commuter bike

 Marin’s Fairfax SC6 DLX is a fully loaded commuter.

-I like the Fairfax SC6 DLX because it uses a generator front hub, Internally geared rear hub, belt drive, full fender set, hydraulic disc brakes and a full carbon fork.
+Why I like the Fairfax SC6 DLX it uses a generator front hub, Internally geared rear hub, belt drive, full fender set, hydraulic disc brakes, and a full carbon fork.
 The things I would change to make it even better is to use lighter rims (light weight wheels make a bike ride easier), and a Carbon handlebar to quiet some of the road noise.
-Other than that, I would probably loose the rear rack (as I prefer a backpack) and install some egg beater clipless pedals
+Other than that, I would probably lose the rear rack (as I prefer a backpack) and install some egg-beater clipless pedals

 Everything else

-Beyond the bike there are lots of other topics that arise when you start commuting by bike.
-Things like what to wear, how to care for my bike, rain riding, etc. Rather than focusing on those concerns, I encourage you to think about how you are going to enjoy your increased fitness, what are you going to feel like when you loose those extra few pounds, and what amazing things will you create after you kickstart your mind aboard two wheels.
+Beyond the bike, there are lots of other topics that arise when you start commuting by bike.
+Like, what to wear, how to care for my bike, rain riding, etc. Rather than focusing on those concerns, I encourage you to think about how you will enjoy your increased fitness, what you will feel like when you lose those extra few pounds, and what amazing things you will create after you kickstart your mind aboard two wheels.

 Tern Bicycles showcase all their folding bike capabilities in the new GSD